 Brazil's Atlantic Forest once covered around 330 million acres, a swath of land roughly twice the size of Texas.
-Today, more than 85 percent of that forest has been cleared, leaving a fragmented area that puts a great deal of pressure on the remaining wildlife.
+Today, more than 85 percent of that land has been cleared, leaving a fragmented area that puts a great deal of pressure on the remaining wildlife.

 A way to lessen that fragmentation has emerged, however, thanks to the efforts of three conservationist organizations.
 SavingSpecies, Brazilian NGO Associação Mico-Leão-Dourado (AMLD) and the Netherlands-based DOB Ecology have purchased the land necessary to create a wildlife corridor stretching across a busy highway that will allow wildlife to circulate out of a biological reserve located in what's left of the Atlantic Forest.